Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Abstract

 \section{Abstract}

-In order to build efficient deep recurrent neural architectures, it is essential to analyze the complexity of long distance dependencies (\emph{LDDs}) of the dataset being modeled.
-In this context, in this paper, we present detailed analysis of the complexity and the degree of LDDs (or \emph{LDD characteristics}) exhibited by various sequential benchmark datasets.
-We observe that the datasets sampled from a similar process or task (e.g. natural language, or sequential MNIST, etc) display similar LDD characteristics.
-Upon analysing the LDD characteristics, we were able to analyze the factors influencing them; such as (i) number of unique symbols in a dataset, (ii) size of the dataset, (iii) number of interacting symbols within a given LDD, and (iv) the distance between the interacting symbols.
-We demonstrate that analysing LDD characteristics can inform the selection of optimal hyper-parameters for SOTA deep recurrent neural architectures.
+In order to build efficient deep recurrent neural architectures, it is essential to analyze the complexity of long distance dependencies (LDDs) of the dataset being modeled.
+In this paper, we present detailed analysis of the dependency decay curve exhibited by various datasets.
+The datasets sampled from a similar process (e.g. natural language, sequential MNIST, Strictly \emph{k}-Piecewise languages, etc) display variations in the properties of the dependency decay curve.
+Our analysis reveal the factors resulting in these variations; such as (i) number of unique symbols in a dataset, (ii) size of the dataset, (iii) number of interacting symbols within a given LDD, and (iv) the distance between the interacting symbols.
+We test these factors by generating synthesized datasets of the Strictly \emph{k}-Piecewise languages.
+Another advantage of these synthesized datasets is that they enable targeted testing of deep recurrent neural architectures in terms of their ability to model LDDs with different characteristics.
+We also demonstrate that analysing dependency decay curves can inform the selection of optimal hyper-parameters for SOTA deep recurrent neural architectures.
 This analysis can directly contribute to the development of more accurate and efficient sequential models.
-We also introduce the use of Strictly \emph{k}-Piecewise languages as a process to generate synthesized datasets for language modelling.
-The advantage of these synthesized datasets is that they enable targeted testing of deep recurrent neural architectures in terms of their ability to model LDDs with different characteristics.
-Moreover, using a variety of Strictly \emph{k}-Piecewise languages we generate a number of new benchmarking datasets, and analyse the performance of a number of SOTA recurrent architectures on these new benchmarks.